-Cessation of smoking is also mandatory as the two are independent and synergistic risk factors for bronchogenic carcinoma 5.
+Cessation of smoking is also mandatory as the two are independent and synergistic risk factors for lung cancer 5.

 Progression of disease is variable and appears related to the degree of exposure.
 Some patients remain stable for many years whereas other progress to end-stage pulmonary fibrosis rapidly 6-7.
 Causes of death include 7:

 - in the absence of pleural plaques or diffuse pleural thickening the differentiation may not be possible on imaging alone 4